Applying for your first mortgage

 Other factors to consider

+Let’s do everything we can to make sure you are not one of the remaining quarter!
 Something you must consider while you are busy building your deposit is your credit rating.
 You should work on having a good credit score long before applying for a mortgage.
 You might need to tweak some of your finances and give it some time before putting an application in so the sooner you know your score the better.
 Both your credit score and your mortgage application will benefit from proof of your deposit.

 It is better to see it building up over time and in regular amounts rather than haphazard and sporadic savings.
 If you can give a clear picture of regular deposits with a paper trail for six months, this will be good for your application.